A swami in Miami

 Much and unsound drivel drives away good use of one's time, for one thing.
 Self-Realization Fellowship has published Yogananda books - some too bulky, other quite large, and some thin and tiny.
 You may think Yogananda books are just right, but there is another side to the story: Some of his books are of a kind that makes you wonder why they are sold.

-He writes he was sent to the West at the best of his guru and other gurus to spread liberating techniques of yoga.
+He writes he was sent to the West at the behest of his guru and other gurus to spread liberating techniques of yoga.
 He did that too, but at a price.
 He also talked and talked in town after town, and wrote bible-like poetry, affirmations and capsules - paragrams, as his fellowship published them as.

 If wordiness squeezes away time that could be far better spent, for example in deepening meditation, it is hardly a good thing.
 If that sort of wordiness weakens the time for your mission, and its impact - to spread techniques and the good forms of yoga lifestyle that go along with them - there is a deflection, small or large.
-And if the wordiness serves to give yoga a bad reputation, as with Yogananda in Miami in 1928, there could be other areas of improvement too.
+And if the wordiness serves to give yoga a bad reputation, as with Yogananda in Miami newspaper articles in 1928, there could be other areas of improvement too.

 ❋ Affirmations come at a price if they prevent sound and deepening meditation.